 Impacts to functional riparian zones and streams will be long-term, moderate and adverse.
 The impacts to wetlands will likely be long-term, minor to moderate, and adverse from the increase of trails within designated wetland buffers in isolated regions of the park.
 No additional impacts to floodplains will occur.
-Overall, Alternative 3B will have long-term minor and adverse impacts from other non-off-road single-track bicycle trails.
+Overall, Alternative 3B will have long-term minor and adverse impacts from other non-mountain bike trails.
 Impacts to water quality will be long-term, minor to moderate and adverse from the increase of trails in tributary watersheds where minimal disturbance currently exists.